‘Time On Page’ is a Google Analytics metric that records the average amount of time users spend viewing a particular page.

 But how will that increase time on page?
 Doesn’t an internal link take the reader to another page on my website?

-But here’s the thing – in assessing time on page, Google measures ‘dwell time’.
-And ‘dwell time’ is measured as the time between arriving at a page and returning to the SERPs.
+It does, but that’s okay because the critical factor that Google measures is ‘dwell time’.
+And ‘dwell time’ is the time between arriving at a page and returning to the SERPs.

 So even if your reader gets diverted to another page on your site, it’s still going to increase your ‘dwell time’.